HWaymentSteele/HWaymentSteele.github.io/research.md

 \* below = equal contributions.

-I've worked on a diverse set of topics, but underlying all my research is a wish for predictive models of biomolecular structure ensembles by leveraging state-of-the-art advances such as high-throughput experiments, crowdsourcing, and deep learning, but still grounding modelling approaches in chemical and physical principles.
+I've worked on a diverse set of topics, but underlying all my research is a wish for a predictive understanding of biomolecular structure ensembles by leveraging novel tools such as high-throughput experiments, crowdsourcing, and deep learning, but grounded in chemical and physical principles.
 Most of the research below has prioritized testable predictions that have been validated with actual experiments.

 ## Predicting multiple conformations of known and putative fold-switching proteins